 All my lecturers are professional, patient and happy to help.
 They create a dynamic learning atmosphere in class and always encourage us to be critical and bravely put forward our own opinions.
 The teaching methods are all student-centred and the feedback on each of my assignments is pertinent and detailed.Xiyue Cai, MA Interpreting (Chinese Pathway) student

 In your first semester, you'll receive approximately 10-12 contact hours each week.

-10am to 12pm – ’Academic Research Methods’ seminar
+- 10am to 12 noon – ’Academic Research Methods’ seminar

 Find out more about our MA Interpreting course.

 The timetable above is based on the typical week of an Interpreting MA student.
 There are multiple module options to choose from and two different pathways for students to study (Multilingual pathway and Chinese pathway), so hours and classes may vary.
 The timetable and modules listed are indicative, reflecting the information available at the time of publication and may be subject to teaching availability, student demand and/or class size caps.